clockworkscorpion/posthog-url-regex-plugin/README.md

 ## Contributing

 Contributions of code, issues, reviews and documentation are always welcome!
 This is my first Github-based Open Source contribution, as well as one of my first TypeScript projects.
-All feedback related to my coding style is welcome!
+All feedback is welcome!